 Understanding Dental Implants

-An implant overdenture is like a traditional denture in material and appearance but the major difference is that instead of just trying to stick to the gums like a traditional denture, it precisely attaches to the implants creating a denture that is very tight and stable and can be used to chew all the same foods as teeth and will never rock loose A hybrid is a semi removable restoration supported by implants.
-Semi removable refers to the fact that the hybrid stays in day in and day out and is never removed by the patient.
-However in case of an emergency or in case of repair, the dentist is able to remove and put it back in at will.
+An implant overdenture is like a traditional denture in material and appearance but the major difference is that instead of just trying to stick to the gums like a traditional denture, it precisely attaches to the implants creating a denture that is very tight and stable and can be used to chew all the same foods as teeth and will never rock loose A hybrid is a semi-removable restoration supported by implants.
+Semi-removable refers to the fact that the hybrid stays in a day in and day out and is never removed by the patient.
+However, in case of an emergency or in case of repair, the dentist is able to remove and put it back in at will.
 A hybrid has the advantage of having a smaller footprint than an overdenture so the patient feels less "stuff" in their mouth.
 It also is made of more tooth-like materials so they look and feel more like teeth than an overdenture.
-Finally hybrids are overall the most esthetic, durable and comfortable manner to replace an entire arch of missing teeth.
+Finally, hybrids are overall the most esthetic, durable and comfortable manner to replace an entire arch of missing teeth.